nymtech/nym/documentation/operators/src/nodes/maintenance.md

 In the previous version of the network-requester, users were required to run a nym-client along side it to function.
 As of `v1.1.10`, the network-requester now has a nym client embedded into the binary, so it can run standalone.

-If you are running an existing network requester registered with nym-connect, upgrading requires you move your old keys over to the new network requester configuration.
+If you are running an existing Network requester registered with nym-connect, upgrading requires you move your old keys over to the new Network requester configuration.
 We suggest following these instructions carefully to ensure a smooth transition.

-Initiate the new network requester:
+Initiate the new Network requester:

 ```sh
 nym-network-requester init --id <YOUR_ID>